 - The world begun with a spark of life, and the element that ushered in Eternia was fire, filling the endless void with its warmth.
 It is the driving force behind every human and is central to their soul.
 It is their passion, their ambition, and their will.
 The divine spirit that breathed these flames of life was Ryujin, the greatest of all dragons, and the forefather of every drakanite to date.

 - Once the netherworld was established, Ryujin took his place as the Spirit Lord and the overseer of all of Eternia's immortals.
-The first Dark Lord of Helheim was said to be a remarkable knight that wanted nothing more than to slay the greatest dragon of all.
+The first Dark Lord of Helheim was said to be an avatar of destruction that wanted nothing more than to slay the greatest dragon of all.

 - Followers might seek to accrue wisdom by watching fire in a trance-like state, a form of meditation.
 Some even claim to see visions in the flame.
 Another practice in self-discipline is calmly walking across hot coals.